elcodi/docs/book/standards/code.md

 * (Github repository)[https://github.com/mmoreram/php-formatter]

 Another simple php formatter.
-This one just will format your class headers, setting the project one in your PHP classes, and will sort all use statements in order to comply with the specification
+This one will just format your class headers, setting the project headers in your PHP classes, and will sort all use statements in order to comply with a given specification.

-This library is a dependency of the project, but only in development environment, so while you are developing, if you have already updated your composer dependencies, you can run the fixer as follows
+This library is a dependency of the project, but only in development environment, so while you are developing, if you have already updated your composer dependencies, you can run the fixer as follows:

 ``` bash
 php bin/php-formatter formatter:use:sort src/